 Chicken Broth

 • Chicken – I used a 4 pound chicken for this recipe.
 You can also use 4 pounds of bone in chicken thighs if using an entire chicken is intimidating.
+I’ve made this recipe with bone-in chicken thighs, and it tasted great!
 Whatever cut of chicken you choose make sure it has some bone.
 Bones give broth the best flavor.

 • Dried shrimp – Adds sweetness to the recipe.
 If you can’t find dried shrimp, I would substitute with 1/2 pound of raw shrimp.

 • Low sodium chicken broth – I would highly recommend using low sodium chicken broth, so you can control the amount of salt in the soup.
-It’s harder to fix a broth that is too salty.
+In my experience, it’s harder to fix a broth that is too salty.
 If you do use full sodium chicken broth, I would taste the soup as it simmers and adjust the seasoning accordingly.

 Congee